matthewcarlucci/scikick/README.md

 Like `git init`, this should be executed at the project root in an existing or an empty project.

-It will check for required dependencies and create `scikick.yml` to store the workflow definition which will be configured using other commands.
+It will check for required dependencies and create a `scikick.yml` file to store the workflow definition.

-`sk init` can also be used to create data analysis directories and add to `.gitignore` for the project.
+`sk init` can also be used to create some useful directory conventions and add appropriate entries to `.gitignore` for the project.

 ##### sk add